dfilppi/goplugin/README.md

 * the Cloudify context is accessed from Go using the context proxy, similar to the script plugin.
 This means all strings in and out.
 * the actual implementations in the example are in the `golang_adapter\src\plugin\operation.go` file.
 * it is assumed that the target platform already has Go installed.
+* it is left as an exercise for the implementor the parse the JSON return value from the context proxy

 ### Example